 The positive interaction estimates for flood exposures with certain aspects of social infrastructure indicate that these aspects of social infrastructure are associated with higher children's learning skills in the presence of floods than in communities without these infrastructure components in the presence of floods.
 Specifically, flood exposure in interaction with safety from crimes such as theft, break-ins, violent attacks, and harassment of girls has a highly significant coefficient estimate, with children in areas perceived as safe from crimes having learning losses that are, on average, 1.032 standard deviations lower in flood-affected villages than children in areas perceived as not safe but also in flood-affected villages.
 Similarly, a higher baseline educational quality at the village level is associated with lower learning losses by 0.060 standard deviations in the face of floods than in villages with lower educational quality in the face of floods.
-The perception of teachers as fair and unbiased is another key factor, with significantly lower learning losses by 0.667 standard deviations in flood-affected areas relative to flood-afflicted areas in which teachers are not perceived as fair and unbiased.
-Additionally, regular parental engagement with teachers is associated with learning losses that are 0.132 standard deviations smaller when there are floods relative to flood-affected villages without regular parental-teacher engagement.
-The marginally significant associations of a greater number of active social organizations and being in larger villages suggest possible protective effects of these measures in the presence of floods relative to flood-affected villages that have fewer active social organizations or are smaller.
+The perception of teachers as fair and unbiased is another key factor, with significantly lower learning losses that are 0.132 standard deviations smaller when there are floods relative to flood-affected villages without regular parental-teacher engagement.
+The marginally significant associations of a greater number of active social organizations and being in larger villages suggest possible protective effects of these measures in the presence of floods relative to flood-affected villages suggest possible protective effects of these measures in the presence of floods relative to flood-affected villages suggest possible protective effects of these measures in the presence of floods relative to flood-affected villages suggest possible protective effects of these measures in the presence of floods relative to flood-affected villages that have fewer active social organizations or are smaller.
 Furthermore, all except the perception of teachers as fair and unbiased, parental engagement with teachers, and social organizations are significant based on q-values, which provide stronger evidence for the robustness and reliability of these relationships.

 The negative interaction estimates highlight infrastructure factors that are associated with lower learning skills in the presence of floods than are found without these infrastructure factors in the presence of floods.
-A negative interaction for teachers are present in school, a measure reflecting household perception of teacher attendance in the village school, is statistically significant and remains so at $q \leq 0.10$, implying that higher teacher attendance is associated with learning losses that are 0.348 standard deviations higher during floods relative to non-flood situations.
+A negative interaction for teachers are present in school, a measure reflecting household perception of teacher attendance in the village school, is statistically significant and remains so at $q \le 0.10$, implying that higher teacher attendance is associated with learning losses that are 0.348 standard deviations higher during floods relative to non-flood situations.
 The marginally significant negative interaction for free of conflicts indicates that in flood-affected villages, lower conflicts among people are associated with greater learning losses.
 However, this measure is not significant after adjusting for multiple hypothesis testing, suggesting that the observed effect might be due to chance.